U.S. flag

 Analysis

-As of June 21, 2024, HUD has not provided a detailed plan or timeline for OIG review.
-It remains unclear how HUD will produce an estimate in the PBRA programs in 2024 and when it will be able to produce an estimate for PIH-TBRA.
+As of November 20, 2024, HUD has not provided a detailed plan or timeline for OIG review.
+It remains unclear what testing was completed for PBRA in 2024, how HUD will produce a complete estimate in the PBRA programs in future years, and when it will be able to produce an estimate for PIH-TBRA.

 For HUD to close this recommendation, it must finish testing the full life cycle of payments in these programs and publicly report estimates of the improper payments in them.
 Merely producing a plan with future action target dates is not sufficient to meet the spirit of this recommendation.

 PBRA and PIH-TBRA are the two largest program expenditures in HUD's portfolio, totaling $45.3 billion in FY 23, or 67.5 percent of HUD's total expenditures.
 HUD has been challenged with developing a compliant sampling methodology that can test the full payment cycle and that can be executed within the required timeframes.
-HUD’s sampling methodology did not test the full payment cycle.
-Further, the associated sample testing and statistical estimation of improper payments could not be completed in time for the required annual reporting of improper payment estimates in the Agency Financial Report (AFR), normally issued in November.
-To fully address this recommendation, the sampling methodology should test the full payment cycle, and the associated sample testing and statistical estimation must be completed in time to be included in the AFR.
+To fully address this recommendation, the sampling methodology should test the full payment cycle, and the associated sample testing and statistical estimation must be completed in time to be included in the Annual Financial Report.

 Implementation of this recommendation will result in HUD better safeguarding taxpayer dollars and decrease improper payments.